 - Place a free, 90-day fraud alert by contacting one of the three credit bureaus.
-That company must tell the other two. - Experian.com/fraudalert1-888-397-3742 - TransUnion.com/fraud 1-800-680-7289 - Equifax.com/CreditReportAs sistance 1-888-766-0008
+That company must tell the other two. - Experian.com/fraudalert 1-888-397-3742 - TransUnion.com/fraud-alerts 1-800-680-7289 - Equifax.com/personal/credit -report-services 1-888-766-0008

 - A fraud alert is free.
 It will make it harder for someone to open new accounts in your name.
 When you have an alert on your report, a business must verify your identity before it issues new credit in your name.
-You can renew the fraud alert after 90 days.

-- You'll get a letter from each credit bureau.
-It will confirm that they placed a fraud alert on your file.

-- Get your free credit reports from Equifax, Experian, and TransUnion.
-Go to annualcreditreport.com or call 1-877-322-8228
+You can renew the fraud alert after 90 days. - You'll get a letter from each credit bureau.
+It will confirm that they placed a fraud alert on your file. - Get your free credit reports from Equifax, Experian, and TransUnion.
+Go to annualcreditreport.com or call 1-877-322-8228 - Review your reports.
+Make note of any account or transaction you don't recognize.
+This will help you report the theft to the FTC and the police.

-- Due to the pandemic, you can check your reports every week for free through December 2022 at annualcreditreport.com.

-- Review your reports.
-Make note

-of any account or transaction

-you don't recognize.
-This will

-help you report the theft to the

-FTC and the police.